RevContent/api-showcase/README.md

 ## Testing

 Bundled tests are distributed to the tests/folder during the build process.
+And use the /htdocs/app/config/demos.json config file and code from /htdocs/app/resources/js/app/demo/{widget} directories.
+Specific site templates are held in the /htdocs/tests/templates directory.

 ### Building Tests

+Run ```gulp tests-files``` in order to build the test files into /htdocs/tests/{widget} directories.
+For each of template listed in /htdocs/app/config/demos.json and demo in /htdocs/app/resources/js/app/demo/{widget} a file will be added to the /htdocs/tests/{widget} directories.

 ### Static HTML Tests